1. What is the Life Skills 101 podcast?

 What is the Life Skills 101 podcast?

-The Life Skills 101 Podcast is a series of episodes that will engage, empower and encourage Carleton University students to identify, grow and reflect upon life skill development, through various enriching episodes featuring young Carleton Alumni.
-Alumni will share their successes and challenges to support students in building persistence and capacity, and provide a space for skill development and reflection for listeners.
+The Life Skills 101 Podcast is a series of episodes that connects Carleton University students with the stories and life experiences of Carleton Alumni.
+In each episode, a featured alumnus discusses their successes and challenges to offer current students insight for building persistence and capacity, and provide a space for skill development and reflection among listeners.

 Students who complete a Podcast Reflection are entered to win $25 toward their Campus Card.

-Catch the podcast on Spotify and Google Podcasts
+Catch the podcast on Spotify YouTube and Google Podcasts

 By listening to the Life Skills 101 Podcast, we hope that students will: